 I’m a professional pianist with 10+ years experience in teaching lessons to kids, children and adults.
 I like to provide an enthusiastic, creative and enjoyable environment for all kinds of people.
 Young musicians who want to develop their talent and professionalism.
 Kids whose parents just want to introduce them to the music world and have fun while learning the instrument.
 And also adults who want to sit at the piano, be able to play a relaxing melody and keep their joy of music alive.

-Maria Teresa’s Piano Studio is now established in San Diego, CA. The Studio has a great Yamaha C7 grand piano.
+Maria Teresa’s Piano Studio is now established in San Diego, CA.

 My methodology depends on your individuality.
 I believe that the approach to each student should be unique, as student’s interests are always taken into consideration.
 In general, my method is a carefully balanced combination of joyful music making and discipline required for playing the piano based on the traditional method of Russian piano pedagogy that taps all the important aspects of playing piano early on.
 I believe in providing my students with a strong musical foundation.
 Fundamentals such as posture, technique, and expression are of the most importance and should never be ignored.
 From the first lesson, my students and I work on developing good habits in these areas as well as learning self-sufficiency and independent thinking.